 Scholarships – Scholarships are available to help finance your study abroad experience.
 Doing extra research can wield financial benefits and unique scholarship opportunities.

-Overseas experiences – During or after your study abroad you may come across the opportunity to partake in an internship while studying or after the program has ended.
-Working overseas can give you a new take on the differences in the workplace between two cultures.
+International Experiences – During or after your study abroad you may come across the opportunity to partake in an internship.
+Working overseas can give you a new take on the differences between two cultures in the workplace.

 Considerations While Abroad